ianbuchanan42/paradigm-document-upload-and-extraction/README.md

   - Validation issues or extraction confidence concerns
   - Successfully saved changes
 - Accessible text editing with keyboard shortcuts and contextual formatting options
+- Do we want to have any kind of undo or reset buttons?
+This add complexity for history management which due to security might not be able to be handled client side.

 ### 4. Approval & Storage Phase